-For mixtures, compounds, alloys, and molecules, MAT numbers between 0001 and 0099 are assigned on a special basis (see Appendix C).
+For mixtures, compounds, alloys, and molecules (evaluations using the thermal scattering law (TSL) formats in Chapter 7), MAT numbers between 1 and 99 are assigned on a special basis (see Appendix C).

 The above conventions are adopted in ENDF/B libraries and are recommended (but not mandatory) in other libraries in ENDF-6 format.